bartguminiak/bitrise-step-gather-test-coverage/README.md

 It gathers percentage test coverage using slather and saves in TEST_COVERAGE environment variable.
 Mind that coverage reports must be available under standard xcode paths.

+Place .slather.yml config file in the main project folder

 ## How to use this Step